anuar101/nodejs-restapi/readme.md

 ## Step 5 :

-	Access in you browser http://localhost:4300/customers "note : 4300 port was default from my app so anytime you can change"
+	Access in you browser http://localhost:4300/customers "note : 4300 port was default from my app so anytime you can change it"